Chuck Norris: United States Air Force and martial arts breakthrough (1958–1969)

-In early 1968, Norris suffered the tenth and final loss of his career, losing an upset decision to Louis Delgado.
-On November 24, 1968, he avenged his defeat to Delgado and by doing so won the Professional Middleweight Karate champion title, which he then held for six consecutive years.
-On April 1, Norris successfully defended his All-American Karate Championship title, in a round robin tournament, at the Karate tournament of champions of North America Sunday.
+Norris suffered the tenth and final loss of his career in early 1968, losing an upset decision to Louis Delgado.
+On November 24, he avenged his defeat to Delgado and by doing so won the Professional Middleweight Karate champion title, which he then held for six consecutive years.
+On April 1, Norris successfully defended his All-American Karate Championship title, in a round-robin tournament, at the Karate tournament of champions of North America.
 Again that year, Norris won for the second time the All-American Karate Championship.
 It was the last time Norris participated and retired undefeated.
 While competing, Norris met Bruce Lee, who at the time was known for the TV series The Green Hornet.
 They developed a friendship, as well as a training and working relationship.

 In 1969, during the first weekend of August, Norris defended his title as world champion at the International Karate Championship.
-The competition included champions from most of the fifty states as well as a half dozen from abroad who joined for the preliminaries.
-Norris retained his title.
-Norris won Karate's triple crown for the most tournament wins of the year, and the Fighter of the Year award by Black Belt magazine.
-That year, Norris made his acting debut in the Dean Martin film The Wrecking Crew.
+The competition included champions from most of the fifty states as well as half a dozen from abroad who joined for the preliminaries.
+Norris retained his title and won Karate's triple crown for the most tournament wins of the year, he also got the Fighter of the Year award by Black Belt magazine.
+Around this time, Norris made his acting debut in the Matt Helm spy spoof The Wrecking Crew.